Resize Text: |

 Your complaint must be type-written in English and should include the full name of the doctor(s), the full facts of the case and your allegations against the doctor(s).
 Please refer to the Sample Letter / Template for guidance when preparing your type-written complaint.

-Once the SD has been duly endorsed, please scan it in colour and send us the following documents at smc@spb.gov.sg.
-Your email submission should contain only two attachments.
+Once the SD has been duly endorsed, please scan it in colour and send us the following documents at SMC_Complaints-StatDecl@spb.gov.sg.
+Please note this mailbox is only for submission of

 a) Endorsed SD, complaint letter and supporting documents should be consolidated in one PDF file; and